pdf-rs/pdf/README.md

 # Examples
 Currently we only have two very minimal examples `read` and `text`.
 However the library has grown a lot since they have been written.

+# Renderer and Viewer
+A library for rendering PDFs via [Pathfinder](https://github.com/servo/pathfinder) and minimal viewer can be found [here](https://github.com/pdf-rs/pdf_render).

 # Inspect
 There is a tool for visualizing a PDF file as an interactive hierarchy of primitives at [inspect-prim](https://github.com/pdf-rs/inspect-prim).
 Just clone and `cargo run`.